 Figure 6.4.2-1 Logical system architecture for topology 2

-Editor’s Note 1: Figure 6.3.2-1 doesn’t illustrate the protocol between A-IoT enabled UE and A-IoT CN, if needed, the figure needs to be revised in case such is defined by SA2.
+NOTE 1: Figure 6.4.2-1 doesn’t illustrate the protocol between A-IoT enabled UE and A-IoT CN, if needed.

-Editor’s Note 2: In Topology 2, the XX interface could be based on NG or a new interface carried over NG or a new interface.
-XX signaling could be transported via XX-C or XX-U, which is FFS.

-Editor’s Note 3: The A-IoT CN could include AMF and A-IoT related functions.
-This is up to SA2 decision.
+NOTE 2: The A-IoT CN could include AMF and A-IoT related functions, which is up to SA2 decision.

-Editor’s Note 4: The A-IoT enabled gNB performs radio resource management for A-IoT related radio resources, details are pending on RAN1 and RAN2 mechanisms.
+NOTE 3: The A-IoT enabled gNB performs radio resource management for A-IoT related radio resources, details are subject to RAN1 and RAN2 mechanisms.

+In Topology 2, XX interface is NG interface.

+In Topology 2, the RAN architecture should enable the coordination of the usage of the A-IoT radio resources among readers.

+An A-IoT-enabled gNB could support both topology 1 and topology 2, this is an implementation matter.

 6.4.2.1 Solutions for Topology 2

+6.4.2.1.0 General

 To support Topology 2, the following solutions are to be studied for conveying A-IoT upper layer information: